FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 # Development Setup

-1. Make sure Docker is installed
+## 1. Make sure Docker is installed

-2. Build any number of docker _images_ for the environments you want.
+## 2. Build any number of docker _images_ for the environments you want

 Run `bin/build-docker-images` with one or more version tags corresponding to Dockerfiles in `docker/`.